jcungar/skills-introduction-to-github/AddPROFILE.md

-welcome tp my github profile!
+welcome to my github profile!